Tyriol/Tyriol/README.md

 <p>

-🏢 I'm a former Agile Coach and Scrum Master, but that doesn't mean I've lost the skills those roles taught me and still use them all the time.
+🏢 I'm a former Agile Coach and Scrum Master, who has always loved working with tech, building new things and trying to understand why things work the way they do.

+Somehow I ended up following a tech-adjacent career path, but I've made the leap to get more hands on, learning to code.

+The skills I gained in my previous roles are remarkably complementary, and have made me a better developer.

 🌱 I’m following my passion, learning to code, building exciting apps and really stretching my brain with problem solving and continuous learning.

 📖 I've recently completed the <a href="https://schoolofcode.co.uk/">School of Code</a> bootcamp which has helped me discover an affinity for full-stack development, though my current strengths reside largely in Front-end and Back-end Development.

 I love seeing an app develop from the ground up, and having a hand in all aspects of it so I can learn more!

 🧠 This is just the beginning of my learning journey, I'm not just embracing the struggle...I'm LOVING it!
 I'm so excited for whatever comes next!